How to Build a Draft League POKEMON Team

 Hazard Stack + Wallbreaker

 Rapidly stack hazards, then send in a wallbreaker that forces switches every turn, wearing the opponent down.
+This win condition is slower but extremely reliable against defensive teams that have no way to remove hazards.

 Weather Win